Tycro-Games/tycro-games.github.io/_projects/Y2-blockC.md

 - **Teamwork**: As this was my first "large" collaborative engine project, I contributed to code reviews, helped enforce team coding standards through using Github Actions, and worked to maintain a shared vision across the team.
 I got the opportunity to lead some of our meetings.

-## 📂 Source Code

-Unfortunately, due to NDA restrictions, I am unable to share the codebase.

 ## 🎮 Demo